40thieves/final-year-project/src/05 - implementation/02 - data-collection.md

 There sometimes are variations on the naming conventions shown here, however, the `lib` directory will hold files containing the application logic, and the `test` directory contains the module's unit tests.
 The `app.js` file will bootstrap the module, exporting the necessary files from the module library.
 This will make the logic contained in the library available to Node.js.

+Finally, another indicator of good practice is documentation.
+The module includes a README file which gives installation and usage instructions.
+Additionally, inline documentation is provided in the module's main library file.

 <div class="page-break-avoid">

 ##### 4.2.2 Event Based Structure